davidenko87/spotify_x_wetransfer/README.md

 Using this will help you sharing your playlist with friends through WeTransfer.

-When you login, you will have a overview of all the playlist on your account.
-Next to the overview you'll have the posibility to share all your playlist via a WeTransfer link.
+When you login, you will have a overview of all the playlist you saved.
+Next to the overview you'll have the posibility to share all your playlist, selected playlists and tracks via a WeTransfer link.

 ### Instalation